OWASP/owasp-mastg/Document/Testcases/0x01d_OMTG-NET_Android.md

 The recommended approach is to intercept all network traffic coming to or from tested application and check if it is encrypted.
 A network traffic can be intercepted using one of the following approaches:

 * Capture all network traffic, using [Tcpdump].
-You can star live capturing via command:
+You can begin live capturing via command:
 ```
 adb shell "tcpdump -s 0 -w - | nc -l -p 1234"
 adb forward tcp:1234 tcp:1234